-Approval shall be recommended for an independent school offering elementary or secondary education that provides a minimum course of study pursuant to 16 V.S.A. § 906 and that substantially complies with all statutory requirements for approved independent schools and the Board's rules for approved independent schools.
-A school meeting the requirements of this Sections 2223 (Requirements to Operate as an Approved Independent School or an Approved Independent School Ineligible to
+Approval shall be recommended for an independent school offering elementary or secondary education that provides a minimum course of study pursuant to 16 V.S.A. § 906 and that substantially complies with all statutory requirements for approved independent schools and the Board's rules for approved independent schools and the Board's rules for approved independent schools and the Board's rules for approved independent school and the Board's rules for approved independent school and the Board's rules for approved independent School Ineligible to Operate as an Approved Independent School or an Approved Independent School Ineligible to Receive Public Funds) and this Section, but not Section 2229 (Approval to Receive Public Tuition; Special Education Approval), may be recommended for approval but may not receive public tuition.